All Episodes

 Recently, a few researchers looked into just why it is so rewarding to avoid saying sorry.

-Some as small as cutting somebody off on the road, some as big as stealing.
+So they asked people to recall transgressions, some as small as cutting somebody off on the road, some as big as stealing.

 And they asked these participants if they had apologized or not and how they felt.

-The last step was participants could compose an email, either apologizing or refusing to apologize.
+The last step was participants could compose an email either apologizing or refusing to apologize.

 Now, if you're a parent, you've probably told your kid that apologizing will make you feel better.